This is why I just reached the limits of my ability to absorb garbage.

 FedEx and UPS have alerted people in New York and Philadelphia and Washington, D.C., that they may not get their deliveries on Friday because of the Pope's visit.

-And in fact, there's even some speculation that certain Apple stores in Manhattan, well, throughout New York, Philadelphia, and Washington might also not receive stock for walk-in sale, uh, although that's not quite as prominent in news as is the fact that FedEx and UPS may not be able to make deliveries.
+And in fact, there's even some speculation that certain Apple stores in Manhattan, well, throughout New York, Philadelphia, and Washington might also not receive stock for walk-in sale, although that's not quite as prominent news as is the fact that FedEx and UPS may not be able to make deliveries.

 That's stunning, isn't it?

-They are they are ticked off that okay, the Pope can come fine and dandy.
+They are ticked off that, okay, the Pope can come find and dandy, but why does that mean FedEx can't drive?

 Why does that mean UPS can't deliver what I bought?